slackhq/keeper/docs/index.md

 This is a workaround until AGP supports this: https://issuetracker.google.com/issues/126429384.

 **Note:** Keeper uses private APIs from AGP and could break between releases.
-It is currently tested against AGP version `7.1.0-alpha11` (or whatever `ci_agp_version` env vars are described [here](https://github.com/slackhq/keeper/blob/main/.github/workflows/ci.yml).
+It is currently tested against AGP version `7.1.0` and `7.2.0-beta01` (or whatever `ci_agp_version` env vars are described [here](https://github.com/slackhq/keeper/blob/main/.github/workflows/ci.yml).

 ## Installation

 Keeper is distributed via Maven Central.
 Apply the keeper Gradle plugin in your application's build.gradle.
-Keeper requires Gradle 7.0 or higher.
+Keeper requires Gradle 7.0 or higher and AGP 7.1.0 or higher.

 Keeper can be consumed via regular gradle `plugins {}` block.